olson-sean-k/plexus-web/src/user-guide/graphs.md

 views can be abstracted via traits.
 The `Edgoid` trait is implemented by `ArcView` and `EdgeView` and allows either type to be converted into an arc or edge that forms a composite edge.
-Similarly, the `Ringoid` trait is implemented by `FaceView` and `RingView` and provides access to either type's interior arcs.
+Similarly, the `Ringoid` trait is implemented by `FaceView` and `Ring` and provides access to either type's interior arcs.